AlturosDestinations/Alturos.Yolo/README.md

 ## Troubleshooting

 If you have some error like `DllNotFoundException` use [dependencywalker](http://www.dependencywalker.com) to check all references are available for `yolo_cpp_dll_gpu.dll`

+If you have some error like `NotSupportedException` check if you use the latest Nvidia driver

 ## Dataset of tagged images